Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__PN_4.png){.aligncenter .size-medium .wid}

-On the new Y-gantry plates included in the extension kit marked ‘EX’, begin installing the V-wheels into the upper holes of the Y-gantry plates.
-Make sure the eccentric nuts are rotated so that the V-wheels are in their highest ‘open’ position to make assembly easier.
+On the new Y-gantry plates included in the extension kit marked 'EX', begin installing the V-wheels into the upper holes of the Y-gantry plates.
+Make sure the eccentric nuts are rotated so that the V-wheels are in their highest 'open' position to make assembly easier.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__4419detailview.jpg){.aligncenter .size-medium}